-The Racing Rules of Sailing apply as changed by Appendix SY.
 The local time is 11:09:56.
 Three 37 metre yachts are in the starting area.
 Red is approaching the line on port tack at four seconds to go before her starting signal.
 Blue's starting time was 11:08, but she was late in arriving and was to windward of the race committee boat when her start was signaled.
 Blue is now almost two minutes late and sailing toward the prestart side of the line to start.
 Yellow is in the starting area but her start is scheduled for 11:20.
 She is checking the layline and her sail trim as she approaches the line on starboard.
 What rules apply between the boats?